Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Chiral effective field theory for heavy hadronic molecules

 \item {\it Pion-exchange interaction.} The OPE interaction in the $\DastDbar$ and $D^\ast D$ systems only allows the $D^\ast D\pi/\bar{D}^\ast\bar{D}\pi$ vertex as shown in Fig.~\ref{fig:4.1X_OPE}.
 The mass difference of the $D^*$ and $D$ will appear in the propagator of the pion as

 where the energy dependence other than the mass splitting of the $D^*$ and $D$ is neglected (static approximation). $\tilde{u}\equiv \sqrt{m_\pi^2-(M_{D^*}-M_D)^2}$ is introduced as the effective mass in the propagator.
 The values $\tilde{u}$ for the states with different charges are given in Table~\ref{tab:4.xmass}.
 If we use $\tilde{u}$ as a natural scale to estimate the natural binding energy, the result is $0.3-1.0$ MeV.
 Among them, the $D^{*0}D^0\pi^0$ one is about 1.0 MeV.
 The estimation hints that the convergent range of the \nopi is $p<|\tilde{u}|\sim 44.12$ MeV rather than $p<m_{\pi}$.
 The universality is valid in a smaller range.
-Therefore, the OPE interaction is needed to exploit the larger-range dynamics, e.g., in~\cite{Fleming:2007rp,Schmidt:2018vvl}.
+Therefore, the OPE interaction is needed to exploit the larger-range dynamics, e.g., in~\cite{Fleming:2007rp,Schmidt:2018vvl}. {It should be stressed that for the $T_{cc}^+$ and $X(3872)$, the lowest relevant two-body thresholds are above some $DD\pi$ or $D\bar{D}\pi$ three-body thresholds as shown in Fig.~\ref{fig:4.x_xmass}.
+The pionless EFTs cannot work rigorously without considering the three-body effect.
+If one treats the $D^{\ast}$ as a stable state, the pionless EFTs will be valid conditionally up to the scale $|\tilde{u}|$.}

 \item {\it Perturbative pion versus nonperturbative pion.} In the $^3S_1$ $NN$ system, the perturbative treatment of the OPE interaction fails in the expansion in the KSW scheme~\cite{Fleming:1999ee}.
 However, the relative ratios of the two-pion and one-pion exchange interaction for the $NN$ system and $\bar{D}^*D$ system are estimated as